Beibehaltungsgenehmigung

-A Beibehaltungsgenehmigung (Permission to Retain Citizenship) is a certificate issued by the German Federal Government in accordance with Section 25(2) of the Nationality Law.
+A Beibehaltungsgenehmigung (Permission to Retain Citizenship) was a certificate issued by the German Federal Government in accordance with Section 25(2) of the Nationality Law, now repealed.

-A Beibehaltungsgenehmigung (or BBG) allows a German citizen to acquire the citizenship of a specific foreign country without losing their German citizenship.
-Since 28 August 2007, a Beibehaltungsgenehmigung has no longer been required when acquiring the citizenship of a European Union Member State or Switzerland.
+A Beibehaltungsgenehmigung (or BBG) allowed a German citizen to acquire the citizenship of a specific foreign country without losing their German citizenship.
+As of 28 August 2007, a Beibehaltungsgenehmigung had already no longer been required when acquiring the citizenship of a European Union Member State or Switzerland.

+Since June 27, 2024, there are no restrictions on possession of multiple citizenships or nationalities as far as Germany is concerned, although other countries may still impose such restrictions.

 Background

-German law is theoretically restrictive with regard to multiple citizenship.
-It is permitted only:
+German law was historically restrictive with regard to multiple citizenship.
+It was permitted only: